stefanwatermann/DOSBoxLauncher/README.md

 - [Windows](https://github.com/stefanwatermann/DOSBoxLauncher/releases/download/v1.1.2/DOSBoxLauncher.zip)
 - [Linux (64bit)](https://github.com/stefanwatermann/DOSBoxLauncher/releases/download/v1.1.2/DOSBoxLauncher_amd64_1.2.0-140.deb)

-## License
-DOSBox Launcher is published under the [MIT License](/LICENSE) and can be used free of charge.

-## Development
-The project was created using the development environment [XOJO](https://www.xojo.com) (2021r2.1).

 ## Usage
+1) Download and install DOSBox (https://www.dosbox.com) if not already done.
+2) Create a "DOS-Games" folder somewher on your system and put all games (folders) you want to run here.
+3) Download and run DOSBoxLaucher.

 The main window shows a list of the configured DOS applications / games.
 A double click starts the respective game.

 ![DOSBoxLauncher Screenshot](/ScreenShots/DOSBoxLauncher_EN.png)

-The configuration of the DOSBox options takes place either in "simple" or in "expert" mode.
+The configuration of the DOSBox options takes place either in "simple" or "expert" mode.
 The "simple" mode allows the quick configuration of essential DOSBox options by means of a simple dialog.

 ![DOSBoxLauncher Screenshot](/ScreenShots/DOSBoxLauncher_1_EN.png)